XML in Excel – Extensible Markup Language

 It is important to as two pieces of information from the data.
 I have added two name’s data to the list.
 It is an indication of the excel to repeat throughout the worksheet.

-Step 6: Select the desired file and click on OK button.
+- Step 6: Select the desired file and click on the OK button.

 Once you click on the OK button you will see the following output.